What can I say in my letters to my sponsored child?

 Can I send a gift?

-- Skin and hair care products (e.g. soap, make-up)
+- Skin or hair care products (e.g. soap, cosmetics, face paint, hand cream, toothpaste, shampoo, perfume, etc.)

 How long do I sponsor a child for?